EmmaGHimself/TODOLIST/README.md

 4. **Access the API documentation:**
    Open your web browser and navigate to `http://localhost:8080/docs`.

+5. **Access the Production API documentation:**
+   Open your web browser and navigate to `https://todolist-app-wotma.ondigitalocean.app/docs`.

 ## Usage

 You can use a REST client like Postman or curl to interact with the API.